Markets

 Oracle and Meta are now some of the most capital-intensive businesses in the S&P 500, spending more than energy giants.
 I guess data really is the new oil?

 Spin up a website; throw a few bucks at a server; buy some Facebook ads; get a million downloads for your app; and then kick back and enjoy the fruits of the super-lean business model.
-The economics of tech have been alluring for decades, in part because they haven’t required huge swathes of investment.
+The economics of tech have been alluring for decades, in part because they haven’t required huge swaths of investment.

 As the viral posts on social media might tell you: Airbnb owns no hotels, Uber doesn’t have any cars (still true-ish), and DoorDash doesn’t have ovens to make a pizza or woks to whip up a pad thai.
 Spend a little to make a lot.

-AI throws all of that into question, as the power-guzzling, water-wanting data centers sucking up every spare investment dollar and watt of electricity change everything from how we work, to how we connect.
+AI throws all of that into question, as the power-guzzling, water-wanting data centers sucking up every spare investment dollar and watt of electricity change everything from how we work to how we connect.

 Software ate the world.
 It’s still hungry.